Mbrace1/Gazetter-Project/README.md

     * Chart JS 3.2.1 [link](https://www.chartjs.org/)
     * Select2 4.1.0 [link](https://select2.org/)
     * Google Translate Tutotrial [link](https://www.w3schools.com/howto/howto_google_translate.asp)

+## How To Use
+Create a config.php file within the php folder.
+Then write the following code:
+    `return array(
+    'weatherApi' => '', // create an account at https://openweathermap.org/api to get an API key 'webcamApi' => '', // create an account at https://api.windy.com/webcams to get an API key 'openCageApi' => '', // create an account at https://opencagedata.com/ to get an API key 'opentripmapApi' => '', // create an account at https://opentripmap.io/ to get an API key );`

 ## APIs Used
 * Rest Countries [link](https://restcountries.eu/)